 You only need to schedule the indexing job for specific circumstances described below.
-Optimizely instantly indexes any content changes.
+CMS instantly indexes any content changes.
 If you run the indexing job when it is not necessary, you are unduly adding to the system load.

 There are two legitimate scenarios for using the scheduled indexing job to index all pages:

-- After installing the Search & Navigation CMS integration for the first time.
+- After installing the Optimizely Search & Navigation CMS integration for the first time.
 Otherwise, existing pages are only indexed when manually republished.

 - The automatic indexing failed, or pages should be reindexed for another reason.

 When started manually, the job runs within the IIS server application pool and is interrupted by IIS when the Idle Time-out passes.
 By default, the timeout is set to 20 minutes.
 Indexing a large site may take more than 20 minutes, and it is not advisable to increase the timeout.
-Therefore, it is recommended to schedule the job, as the Optimizely scheduled job process is not affected by the timeout.
+Therefore, it is recommended to schedule the job, as the CMS scheduled job process is not affected by the timeout.

 At the completion of an indexing job, a report prints to the history log displaying execution time and number of pages indexed.